KMartin07/tui-preferences/README.md

 ### 4. Initialize a Session with `workflow.md`

 To initialize a session, copy the `workflow.md` file to your project repository.
+This file is a template that can be customized to fit your needs.
 Then, open the Gemini CLI tool `gemini` within that repository and run the `/init` command.
-The CLI will use `workflow.md` to create a `GEMINI.md` file, tailored with the context of your project and the preferences defined in the workflow.
+The CLI will use `workflow.md` to create a `GEMINI.md` file, which is where the CLI will store its state and configuration, tailored with the context of your project and the preferences defined in the workflow.